Edward Hewitt Nichols: Development of agriculture and aquaculture

 In December 1965, Nichols succeeded Jack Cater as the director of the Agriculture and Fisheries Department.
 He was also the director of the Marketing Organization and the registrar of cooperatives.
 In April 1966, he was officially the director.
 In August 1966, he was appointed as a justice of the peace.
 During his term, the agriculture and aquaculture industry was facing many challenges.
 From the 1970s, as the Hong Kong government started to develop new towns in the New Territories, agricultural land use was reduced and abandoned rural land began to appear.
 With urbanisation, rural dwellers moved to urban areas, reducing manpower in the rural areas.
 Meanwhile, the production costs of agriculture and aquaculture rose while profits diminished.
 The 1970s energy crisis and competition from imports from Mainland China and other places also negatively impacted the industry.

 Nichols thought the agriculture and aquaculture industries were not completely self-sustaining, but had a certain importance.
 Therefore, he proposed using discreet policies to support the industry.
 He frequently visited rural areas to oversee development of the industry and attended local activities to foster public relationships.
 He also emphasised agriculture mechanisation.
 Through the Kadoorie Agricultural Aid Loan Fund and J.E.
 Joseph Trust Fund, he provided loans to farmers to increase productivity and efficiency.
 He also held vocational training classes to improve production means.
 In cooperation with the Kadoorie Agricultural Aid Association, the Agriculture and Fisheries Department also distributed equipment such as pesticides to increase production.

 Meanwhile, as urban areas developed, Nichols oversaw the decline of rice planting in Hong Kong.
 The area of rice fields had decreased from 15,000 hectares in 1965 to 2,800 hectares in 1975 and 260 hectares in 1978.
 In the late 1970s, the rice industry almost disappeared.
 Jasmine rice farming was gone by the 1980s.
 To help farmers switch jobs, he encouraged them to farm vegetables and pigs.
 Before he became director, he had already established Operation Feedbag in cooperation with Care USA to provide interest-free loans to local pig farmers.
-Apart from promoting mechanisation, he coorganised farming exhibitions to promote local farm produce to improve farming infrastructure.
+Apart from promoting mechanisation, he co-organised farming exhibitions to promote local farm produce to improve farming infrastructure.
 Examples include spending 216,000 HKD on an irrigation plan in Pat Heung, setting up 13,000-feet-long water pipes starting from Ho Pui Reservoir connecting Ho Pui, Ma On Kong, Tai Wo, Tai Kek, Cheung Po, and other areas in order to irrigate 675,000 square metres of farmland, providing a stable irrigation water supply for vegetable farmers in Pat Heung.